City of Prairie Village

 SuperPass Upgrade Fees

 Are you interested in visiting additional pools this summer?
-With the SuperPass, your annual Prairie Village pool membership will allow you unlimited access to the following partnering pools: Fairway and Mission.
+With the SuperPass, your annual Prairie Village pool membership will allow you unlimited access to the following partnering pools: Fairway, Mission and Roeland Park.

 To be eligible for a SuperPass upgrade, you must first purchase a Prairie Village Pool membership for each interested family member.
 The SuperPass rates are in addition to individual membership rates listed above.